 According to the laws of Indiana, a child must be enrolled in school at the beginning of fall of the year he or she becomes 7 years old and continue with the studies till they become 18 or graduate.
 However, if the child wants to exit the after becoming 16, he or she can do that after having an interview along with his or her parents with the local public school principal.

 Indiana’s homeschool laws are pretty straight forward.
 Homeschools in Indiana are considered as non-accredited private schools, therefore, the homeschool has to comply with Indiana’s private school statute.

-According to Indiana homeschool law, the instruction provided to student must be delivered in English.
+According to Indiana homeschool law, the instruction provided to students must be delivered in English.
 There’s no definite requirement for the curriculums to follow but the subject included in the curriculum should be equivalent to the ones taught in private schools.
 Along with general subjects, the parents may choose other courses as well to enhance the knowledge of the child.

 The homeschool program should go on for the same number of days as the public schools in Indiana, which is usually 180 days.
 The parents are also required to keep proper attendance and enrollment record.
 The record must be available if the state superintendent or the superintendent of the school district asks for it.

 Homeschooling Laws, regulations and Requirements in Iowa

 Under Iowa law, it’s compulsory for every child to attend school from the age of 6 years till he or she becomes 16 years old.
 There are five homeschooling options in Iowa following which you’ll be legally able to homeschool your child.